dotnetdeveloperaz/MetalPriceConsole/README.md

 ## Prerequisites

-1. .NET 9.
-This will compile and run with .NET 5 through .NET 8 as well.
+1. .NET 9 runtime or SDK.
 2. Account with [GoldApi.io](https://www.goldapi.io/) Free account gives you 100 free (was 300 but they changed this in May 2023) api calls per month.
 3. MariaDB (or MySQL) if using the --save switch without --cache and --cachefile.
 This is optional.
 4. Configure appsettings or user-secrets **(Token) (DefaultDB) keys**
 5. Set MonthlyAllowance if your account has a difference allowance amount.

-**Note: Setting this above your allowance will only make the API calls fail once you hit your limit.**
+**Note: Setting MonthlyAllowance above your allowance will only make the API calls fail once you hit your limit.**

 ```json
 "ApiServer": {